shivaaaniii/CLES131-module1-climate/README.md

 ### Quarto file
  - 0 points for no .qmd file or solely incorrect formatting
  - 1 point for some evidence of knitting to html
- - 2 points for substantial edits, but not all file paths or plots are working/displaying properly
+ - 2 points for substantial code additions, but not all file paths or plots are working/displaying properly
- - 3 points for well-formatted file that rendesr proply to html
+ - 3 points for well-formatted file that renders proply to html

 ### Written analysis
  - 0 points for no written answers to questions